 Accuracy of your information

-Accessible Arts takes all reasonable precautions to ensure that the personal information that we collect and use is accurate, complete and up to date.
-However, the accuracy of that information depends to a large extent on the information you provide.
-Please keep us up to date with changes in your personal information.
+Accessible Arts takes all reasonable precautions to ensure the personal information we collect and use is accurate, complete and up to date.
+The accuracy of that information, however, depends to a large extent on the information you provide.
+Keep us informed about any changes in your personal information.

 Access to Information